 Slightly elevate your style

 Dressing in an outfit that's a little fancier than the rest of the group will automatically differentiate your look from the groomsmen.
 If your best guys are wearing suit jackets, switch up your ensemble by wearing a tuxedo jacket instead.
 Different fabrics are another way to create visual contrast—dress groomsmen in polyester suits that will appear more casual, and choose a luxurious wool-blend style for yourself.
 Lastly, if you are wearing a three-piece suit, consider having your groomsmen wear similar suits but without vests.

 Whether your groomsmen are each wearing something unique or are all dressed the same, wearing a suit or tuxedo in a different color from the rest of the group will instantly spotlight you as the groom.
 If the groomsmen are wearing light gray suits, wear a dark gray ensemble instead.
 Or if you’re wearing tuxedos, try an on-trend navy blue style for yourself and dress your groomsmen in classic black.
 If you don’t like the idea of mixing colors, you can create the same effect by combining different fabrics, such as cotton suits for the groomsmen and a tweed or wool suit for yourself.

-We love patterned accessories because they instantly add a dose of character to your look.
-From stripes to argyles, to checks, paisleys, and floral prints, there are so many options when it comes to finding a pattern that you love.
-A tie is the easiest way to add a pop of pattern (you can find one in just about any print imaginable), but you can also incorporate prints into your look through socks, suspenders, a pocket square, or even your shirt or sport coat.
+We love printed and patterned accessories because they instantly add a dose of character to your look.
+From stripes and argyles to checks, paisleys, and floral prints, there are so many options when it comes to finding a print that you love.
+A tie is the easiest way to add a print (you can find one in just about any design imaginable), but you can also incorporate prints into your look through socks, suspenders, a pocket square, or even your shirt or jacket.
 For the groomsmen accessories, stick with solid colors or subtle prints to make the details of your look more noticeable.